What is COVID-19?

 Retirement village operators and residents should refer to the fact sheet - COVID 19 advice for retirement village operators (PDF 203KB).
 This fact sheet provides information and advice to operators of retirement villages in South Australia and outlines the measures that operators should take to reduce the risk of COVID-19 to retirement village residents and others.

-For information about COVID-19 vaccines, visit the COVID-19 vaccination information for older people page.
+For information about COVID-19 vaccines, visit the COVID-19 frequently asked questions page.